qasoft13/qa-testing-page/tests/test-cases.md

 Verify handling of long strings or boundary values (Incident)

-[anomalie]
+TC_PROP_18 Create a new property with max name characters @Regression [anomalie]
-Description: fields don’t have max characters validation “n” number of characters is valid TC_PROP_18 Create a new property with max name characters @Regression Check that property creation fails when no company is selected
+Description: fields don’t have max characters validation “n” number of characters is valid [steps to reproduce]

-TC_COMPANY_06 Fail to create a company with missing company type
+Fill the name field with 1000 characters and make submit, the submit for is accepted

 🔸 (Optional)